 - For a tasty tomato, ham and cheese omelet: chop tomato in small cubes, cut ham in short strips, or if using prosciutto, tear in small pieces and scatter on top of omelet while it is still runny.
 Add grated cheese and chopped parsley before folding over.
 Leave to rest for 1-2 minutes before serving.

 - For a mushroom omelet: prepare 200g button mushrooms.
-Wash and quarter them and then toss in a little olive oil and soy sauce.
+Wash and quarter them and then toss in a little olive oil and soy sauce for extra flavour.
 Fry them separately in butter and add to omelet while it is still runny, scatter grated cheese and parsley on top before folding over.
 Rest for 1-2 minutes and serve.

 - In a separate pot heat up 1/2 cup strong chicken stock, stir in a little soy sauce and oyster sauce; and drizzle the sauce over omelet and serve.

 Mastering Eggs Benedict, means you have graduated as a skilled cook.
 This famous brunch dish is said to have originated at the turn of the 20th century in the US, at Delmonico’s Restaurant in Manhattan, New York City.
 The story goes, banker and yachtsman Commodore Benedict and his wife walked into Delmonico for a meal and asked if the chef could make something new.
 When he asked Mrs Benedict if she had any suggestion, she asked for poached eggs on toasted English muffins with a thin slice of ham, Hollandaise sauce and a truffle on top.
 These days, the truffle is an expensive optional extra.